Trump says he's taking malaria drug hydroxychloroquine in case he gets coronavirus

 "I started taking it, because I think it's good," Trump said.
 "I've heard a lot of good stories."

-Trump repeatedly has pushed the malaria drug hydroxychloroquine with or without the antibiotic azithromycin, but no large, rigorous studies have found them safe or effective for preventing or treating COVID-19.
-They can cause heart rhythm problems and other side effects.
-The Food and Drug Administration has warned against the drug combo and said hydroxychloroquine should only be used for coronavirus in formal studies.
+Trump has repeatedly pushed the use of the drug with or without the antibiotic azithromycin, but no large, rigorous studies have found them safe or effective for preventing or treating COVID-19.

 Two large observational studies, each involving around 1,400 patients in New York, recently found no benefit from hydroxychloroquine.
 Two new ones published Thursday in the medical journal BMJ reached the same conclusion.